Intraoperative Radiation Therapy in Preventing Breast Cancer Recurrence in Patients with Ductal Carcinoma in Situ

 - Patients with any severe concomitant disease that may limit their life expectancy to less than 5 years

 - Prior history of breast cancer or in-field radiation in the ipsilateral breast

 - Uncontrolled intercurrent illness including, but not limited to, ongoing or active infection, symptomatic congestive heart failure, unstable angina pectoris, cardiac arrhythmia, or psychiatric illness/social situations that would limit compliance with study requirements

-- Pregnant women are excluded from this study; breastfeeding should be discontinued if the mother is treated with IORT
+- Pregnant women are excluded from this study because radiation has the potential for teratogenic or abortifacient effects; because there is an unknown but potential risk for adverse events in nursing infants secondary to treatment of the mother with radiation, breastfeeding should be discontinued if the mother is treated with IORT

 I. To determine the rates of local recurrence as defined by ipsilateral breast tumor recurrence at 5 years in patients with low-intermediate and high-grade ductal carcinoma in situ (DCIS) following treatment with intraoperative radiotherapy (IORT).

 I. To determine relapse-free survival in women with DCIS following breast conserving surgery (BCS) and IORT at 5 years.

 II.
 To determine overall survival in women with DCIS following BCS and IORT at 5 years.